What is Operating Margin?

-Operating profit is an accounting metric, and therefore not necessarily an indicator of economic value or cash flow.
+Operating profit is an accounting metric, and therefore not an indicator of economic value or cash flow.
 Profit includes several non-cash expenses such as depreciation and amortization, stock-based compensation, and other items.
 Conversely, it doesn’t include capital expenditures and changes in working capital.

-In conjunction, these various items are that included and excluded could cause cash flow (the ultimate driver of value for a business) to be very different (higher or lower) than operating profit.
+In conjunction, these various items that are included or excluded can cause cash flow (the ultimate driver of value for a business) to be very different (higher or lower) than operating profit.

 To learn more, read all about business valuation.